The Tasmanian devil (Sarcophilus harrisii)

 Tasmanian devils are extremely aggressive predators.
 Its prey can be the animal, which is even the size of a small kangaroo.
 However, these animals more often behave as opportunists, and instead of hunting for the live haul, they choose the carcass.

-Tasmanian devil’s favorite food is the wombat, mainly because of the large amount of fat it contains.
+Tasmanian devil’s favorite food is the wombat, mainly because of a large amount of fat it contains.
 The predator also eagerly eats domestic mammals, birds, fish, fruit, insects, frogs, tadpoles and reptiles.
 Its diet mostly depends on available food.

 Tasmanian devils have a very big appetite.
 During one day, they can consume food, which equals their body weight.